guilhermepo2/newtons-laws-of-roguelike/README.md

 ### Credits:

-[Heartbeast](https://learn.heartbeast.co/) - HeartBeast was my first learning resource for GameMaker, I rewatched some classes of his Action RPG Course for this entry, also, I watched his Random Dungeon Generation video for GameMaker Studio to reach this results - I also used some of his arts and sound from the course
+[Heartbeast](https://learn.heartbeast.co/) - HeartBeast was my first learning resource for GameMaker, I rewatched some classes of his Action RPG Course for this entry, also, I watched his Random Dungeon Generation video for GameMaker Studio to reach this results - I used sounds and effects from his course (I'M NOT IF THIS IS ALLOWED, PLEASE MSG ME IF IT ISN'T).

-[ArMM1998](https://opengameart.org/content/zelda-like-tilesets-and-sprites) - This is where I got the art from
+[ArMM1998](https://opengameart.org/content/zelda-like-tilesets-and-sprites) - Most of the art is from this link, main character, log enemy, the dungeon tileset was also inspired by this set.